AliDzulfiqar/PigeonMeProject/README.md

 To start:

+1. Open terminal
+2. Run `npm install`

-Open two terminals.
+Now open two terminals.
 One for client and one for server.

 Client:
 1. Run `cd client`